SumoLogic/sumologic-documentation/docs/integrations/pci-compliance/opentelemetry/linux-opentelemetry.md

 #### Required Logs for Ubuntu

-The following logs located in  `/var/log` folder is required for using the Sumo Logic app for PCI compliance for Linux with Ubuntu.
+The following logs, located in the `/var/log` folder, are required for using the Sumo Logic app for PCI compliance for Linux with Ubuntu.

 - auth.log
 - syslog